Updated December 30, 2017

 Walt Disney’s Apartment

 As Disneyland was being constructed, Walt kept an apartment on site to keep track of progress and have sleeping options nearby.
 It’s still at the park today, preserved in beauty and used to be available to see on park tours such as the Walk in Walt’s Disneyland Footsteps.
-(I’ve been on this one and it’s fantastic!) ****Currently, the apartment is not on this tour, but this could change in the future.
+(I’ve been on this one and it’s fantastic!)

 You can locate the apartment easily, as it sits just above the Disneyland Fire Department.
 A lamp sits in the window, always lit, as a reminder to the great man who built Disneyland.